 • Create subreddit-specific creative variants

 A conversation ad in r/programming should sound different than one in r/smallbusiness, even for the same product.
+This is where learning from reddit advertising examples can be invaluable.

 Examples of Great Conversation Ads